DavidTPate/pendragon/README.md

 If your primary squire has any checks, you may roll for each of his skills normally as well.

 ## Step 3: Aging
-Increase your character’s age by one year.
-In game terms, all aging is done during the Winter Phase, regardless of your character’s actual birth date.
-Your squire(s) also age at this point, and a player knight’s squire is always replaced with a new 15-year-old squire upon reaching age 21.
+Increase your character's age by one year.
+In game terms, all aging is done during the Winter Phase, regardless of your character's actual birth date.
+Your squire(s) also age at this point, and a player knight's squire is always replaced with a new 15-year-old squire upon reaching age 21.

 Aging eventually takes even the most gifted character out of play, usually around age 50 or later.
 When any attribute,